Decongestion of urban areas with hotspot-pricing: An application of the model to the traffic in Milan

-To apply the hotspot-pricing scheme, we first gather data about the road network topology using Open Street Map (OSM).
+To apply the hotspot pricing scheme, we first gather data about the road network topology using Open Street Map (OSM), a well-known data source for traffic analysis \cite{behrisch2011sumo,sommer2011bidirectionally}.
 OSM data represents each road (or way) with an ordered list of nodes which can either be road junctions or simply changes of the direction of the road.
 We have obtained the required abstraction of the road network building a simplified version of the OSM data which only accounts for road junctions (nodes).
 Then, for each pair of adjacent junctions we have queried the real travel distance (i.e.\ following the road path) using the API provided by Google Maps.
 The resulting network corresponds to a spatial weighed directed network \cite{barth2011} where the driving directions are represented and the weight of each link indicates the expected traveling time between two adjacent junctions (see Fig.~\ref{fig:milano_topology}).
 We build up the dynamics of the model analyzing real traffic data provided by Telecom Italia for their Big Data Challenge.
 The data provides, for every car entering the cordon pricing zone in Milan during November and December 2013, an encoding of the car's plate number, time and gate of entrance.
 This allows us to obtain the (hourly) average incoming and outgoing traffic flow, for each gate of the cordon taxed area.
 Without any extra information, we are forced to consider all vehicles of the same type, and we assume that all are required to pay the same type of tax.
-Given the previous topology and traffic information, we simulate the expected traffic within the city (as explained above), and test the outcome of our proposal.
+Given the previous topology and traffic information, we first compute the expected traffic within the city (see Sect.~\ref{MCM}), and then calculate the required tax (see Sect.~\ref{HSP}).